Fold-transversal surface code cultivation: Handoff simulation

-In this section, we detail the statevector-stabilizer handoff simulation that we use to benchmark the end-to-end performance of our $\ket{H_\mathrm{XY}}$ state cultivation scheme.
-These results are displayed for $\fd{3}$ cultivation in~\cref{fig:app_hxy}, along with $\ket{Y}$ state performance.
-In contrast to previous estimates that predict a factor of two difference between these protocols, our results for the two states match closely.
+In this section, we describe our `handoff' simulation that combines both state vector and stabilizer simulators.
+We use this technique to simulate the logical error rate of $\ket{\bar{H}\XY}$ magic state cultivation scheme.
+This is to be contrasted with previous work that instead simulates $\ket{\bar{Y}}$ state cultivation as a proxy~\cite{gidney2024magic,vaknin2025magic,chen2025efficient,claes2025cultivatingtstatessurface}.
+Our handoff simulation directly samples noisy logical $\ket{\bar{H}\XY}$ states produced by the full protocol without approximations, while remaining tractable for fault distance $\fd3$.

-Our handoff simulation directly samples noisy $\ket{H_\mathrm{XY}}$ states produced by the full protocol without approximations while remaining tractable in terms of computational cost.
-We achieve this by splitting our circuit into two parts, which are simulated by a state vector simulator and a stabilizer simulator respectively.
-The statevector part starts from the injection of $\ket{H_\mathrm{XY}}$ and ends after the completion of the non-Clifford $H_\mathrm{XY}$ checks, containing all physical non-Clifford operations in the protocol.
-This part of the circuit is supported on a relatively small number of qubits, making the state vector simulation tractable.
-The stabilizer section starts from noisy stabilizer measurements in the cultivation stage and ends after the completion of the escape stage.
-This part of the circuit contains only Clifford gates and Pauli errors, and can be simulated efficiently with a stabilizer simulator such as \texttt{Stim}.
-In the following, we will show how to glue the state vector and stabilizer simulations together and prove that the resulting handoff simulation exactly samples the noisy $\ket{H_\mathrm{XY}}$ states.
-We remark here that our approach can be considered as an adaptation of the Clifford non-Clifford splitting technique~\cite{lima_clifford_2025} to MSC.
+We achieve this by splitting our circuit into two parts, which are simulated by a state vector simulator and a stabilizer simulator, respectively.
+The state vector simulation starts with the injection of $\ket{\bar{H}\XY}$ and ends after the completion of the $\bar{H}\XY$ measurements.
+This part of the protocol contains all the physical non-Clifford operations, and is supported on a relatively small number of qubits.
+The stabilizer simulation starts from the stabilizer measurements after the $\bar{H}\XY$ measurement and ends after the completion of the escape stage.
+This part of the circuit contains only Clifford gates, and can be simulated efficiently with a stabilizer simulator such as \texttt{Stim}.

+In~\cref{sec:handoff-steps} we describe the steps of the handoff simulation, and how we combine the state vector and stabilizer segments.
+Then, in~\cref{sec:handoff-proof} we prove that the simulation exactly samples the noisy $\ket{\bar{H}\XY}$ states.
+Finally, in~\cref{sec:handoff-results} we discuss the numerical results and compare the cultivation of $\ket{\bar{Y}}$ states vs. $\ket{\bar{H}\XY}$ states.
+We remark here that our approach can be considered as an adaptation of the splitting technique from Ref.~\cite{lima_clifford_2025} to magic state cultivation.